All posts

 Quick comparison: free plans side by side

-When does free stop making sense?
+When does free employee scheduling software stop making sense?

 Free scheduling apps work well when:

-- Shifts are relatively stable week to week
+• Shifts are relatively stable week to week

 Free stops making sense when:

-- You need time tracking and keep hitting the paywall
+• You need time tracking and keep hitting the paywall

-- You're spending more time managing the free tool's limitations than actually scheduling
+• You're spending more time managing the free tool's limitations than actually scheduling

-- You've grown past the user cap and the jump to paid is steep
+• You've grown past the user cap and the jump to paid is steep

-- You need features across multiple locations
+• You need features across multiple locations

 The math is simple.
-If a free app takes you 30 extra minutes per week compared to a paid tool, and your time is worth anything at all, the €2.47/user/month for something like Turnozo pays for itself in the first week.
+If a free app takes you 30 extra minutes per week compared to a cleaner paid setup, and your time is worth anything at all, a low-cost tool can pay for itself quickly.
+That does not mean every team should pay.
+It means the free plan should save time, not create a second admin job.

 But if a free plan genuinely covers what you need, use it.
 There's no shame in not paying for software you don't need.